List of ambassadors of the United States to Kenya

+The United States ambassador to Kenya is the most senior diplomatic representative of the United States federal government assigned to Kenya.
 After Kenya's independence on December 12, 1963, the United States immediately recognized the new nation and moved to establish diplomatic relations.
 The embassy in Nairobi was established December 12, 1963—Kenya's independence day—with Laurence C. Vass as chargé d’affaires ad interim pending the appointment of an ambassador.